Divid10000/Divid10000/README.md

 - 👀 I’m interested in ...study
 - 🌱 I’m currently learning ...telphone
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...838-0141 fukuoka perfecture ogori city ogori 1207
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...